Ichoran/usage-analysis/README.md

 Interesting methods on the returned `Lib` instance include `ancestry`, `descendants`, and `methods.callgraph`.
 None of them are probaby comprehensible yet, however.

+There is also a work-in-progress `MethodOverrides` class that is runnable.
+Try it with a first argument of `scala/collection/Traversable` followed by the path to `scala-library.jar` followed by a list of other jars that may override `Traversable` or its children within `scala-library.jar`.